 For information on programs to prevent sex offenses, contact the Counseling Center at the Chicago Campus, (312) 341-3548.
 The University requires that all crimes, including sex offenses, be reported to the local police.

 Campus crime statistics are published annually in accordance with the "Student-Right-To-Know and Campus Security Act of 1990."
-This report can be found at http://www.roosevelt.edu/security.
+This report can be found on the Roosevelt campus safety page.

 If you have any questions or need more information, please contact the Assistant Vice President for Campus Safety and Transportation at (312) 341-3774.

 Information regarding the persistence rate of full-time freshmen is available from the Office of Institutional Research, Auditorium Building, Room 1153, (312) 341-4171.